-- 28. A person who is required under s 17B to disclose information is not required to disclose information that is legally privileged.8 - 29.
-The legal privilege in s 20 applies: - to confidential communications passing between (either directly or indirectly through an agent) a legal practitioner in the practitioner's professional capacity and: - o another legal practitioner in their professional capacity; or - their client; - where the communication is made or brought into existence for the purpose of obtaining or giving legal advice or assistance; and - the communication is not made or brought into existence for the purpose of committing or furthering the commission of some illegal or wrongful act. - 30.
+- to confidential communications passing between (either directly or indirectly through an agent) a legal practitioner in the practitioner's professional capacity and: - o another legal practitioner in their professional capacity; or - their client; - where the communication is made or brought into existence for the purpose of obtaining or giving legal advice or assistance; and - the communication is not made or brought into existence for the purpose of committing or furthering the commission of some illegal or wrongful act. - 31.
 A legal practitioner is a barrister or solicitor of the High Court of New Zealand.
-The Commissioner considers this means the person holds a current New Zealand practising certificate as a barrister or barrister and solicitor when the confidential communication passed.
-10 - 31.
-This means the legal privilege s 20 provides does not extend to a communication between a foreign lawyer and a New Zealand practitioner and their client. - 32.
+The Commissioner considers this means the person holds a current New Zealand practising certificate as a barrister or barrister and solicitor when the confidential communication passed. - 32.
+This means the legal privilege s 20 provides does not extend to a communication between a foreign lawyer and a New Zealand practitioner and their client. - 33.
 In practice, the Commissioner regards the s 20 legal privilege as extending to litigation privilege where New Zealand lawyers (as defined by the Lawyers and Conveyancers Act 2006) are involved.
 For this purpose, litigation privilege is regarded as covering documents created for the dominant purpose of advising or assisting on reasonably apprehended litigation.